Skip to main contentChat with us

-Security criteria (Common Criteria CC1-CC9) are the mandatory foundation of every SOC 2 audit.
-Unlike the other Trust Service Criteria (Availability, Processing Integrity, Confidentiality, Privacy) which are optional, Security is always required.
+Security criteria (Common Criteria CC1–CC9) are the mandatory foundation of every SOC 2 audit.
+Unlike the other Trust Services Criteria (Availability, Processing Integrity, Confidentiality, Privacy) which are optional, Security is always required.

-These 9 criteria establish the baseline security controls that protect your systems and data.
+These nine criteria establish the baseline security controls that protect your systems and data.
 They cover everything from organizational culture (CC1) to disaster recovery (CC9).

 Mandatory for All SOC 2 Reports